Esri/serlio/README.md

 #### Changed:
 * Updated Procedural Runtime (PRT) to 3.0 (corresponds to CityEngine 2023.0).
+* Fixed sorting of rule attributes in the Attribute Editor to get same behavior as in the CityEngine Inspector.

 #### Removed:
 * Support for Maya 2019.